 - Lightweight 14.7oz or 417 grams.
 About the size of a small tablet.

 - Can be used in both indoor and outdoor situations

 - Takes up sunlight—whether it’s direct or indirect

 - Charges numerous devices, whether they’re cameras, tablets, or phones.
 It doesn’t matter if the last two are iOS or Android—they both get power!

 - A smart wearable charger that pumps power at 2.4 amps under the full sun into your smartphone or tablet.

 - The storage compartment design isn’t quite secure.
 Velcro is used rather than a zipper.

 - Isn’t fully waterproof only water-resistant.

 - Not compatible with the iPod Nano, iPod Classic, iPod Shuffle, HP TouchPad, and some Asus tablets.
 Due to higher charging rates required.
 See below for the workaround.

-- No other colors available.
-I would like white or a camo color.
+- No other colors are available.
+I would like a white or camo color.